drdna/WheatBlastEvolution/Variant Calling.md

 ## Creating standardized headers for genome assemblies

-The fasta headers in each genome assembly were converted to a standard format using [SimpleFastaHeaders_SB.pl] (/scripts/pairwiseVariantCalling/SimpleFastaHeaders_SB.pl):
+The fasta headers in each genome assembly were converted to a standard format using [SimpleFastaHeaders_SB.pl](/scripts/pairwiseVariantCalling/SimpleFastaHeaders_SB.pl):
 ```bash
 perl SimpleFastaHeaders_SB.pl RAW_GENOMEs
 ```